Activity breakdown

 Shoot

-Users detail the meals provided so that the associated impact is added to their footprint as co2e.
+Users detail the total meals provided so that the associated impact is added to their footprint as co2e.
 In addition, indicate if drinks were supplied in cans or plastic bottles, if eating/drinking disposables were used, and if recycling facilities were available.
 Note that a drink per meal and waste associated with meals, and the additional options as noted, is all included automatically.

 Additional refreshments like hot drinks and snacks don’t need to be entered.